TypeScript Type Inference

 Type inference vs. Type annotations

-The following show the difference between type inference and type annotations:
+The following shows the difference between type inference and type annotations:

 Type inferenceType annotations